mcavs/ESTUStat_2024Spring_MachineLearningMethodsandApplications/Homeworks/Homework2/Readme.md

 ## Grading

-* Please prepare a report in PDF format by using Markdown, Quarto or Jupyter Notebook (**no any other pubishing way or tool!**)  with R / Python consisting the points in the instructions in your task.
+* Please prepare a report in PDF format by using Markdown, Quarto, or Jupyter Notebook (**no any other publishing way or tool!**)  with R / Python consisting the points in the instructions in your task.
-* Send your report named with your initial until Apr 28, 23:59 to mustafacavus@eskisehir.edu.tr. **Late submissions are not be evaluated.**
+* Send your report named with your initial until May 5, 23:59 to mustafacavus@eskisehir.edu.tr. **Late submissions are not to be evaluated.**
-* All items in the instructions must be done with interpretated (Explain what you did and find).
+* All items in the instructions must be done with interpretation (Explain what you did and find).
 * **The assignment will not be evaluated if any of the above items are not met.**